 - Switching styles from saline to silicone

 YOUR BREAST IMPLANT REVISION CONSULTATION

-It’s important to be completely informed regarding implant options so you can make a decision that best suits your personal needs.
-The consultation with Dr Laniewski is an educational and comfortable experience that empowers patients to take the next steps with confidence.
-Any disappointments with previous surgeries can be addressed at this time.
+It’s important to be completely informed regarding implant options so you can make a decision that best suits your individual needs.
+The consultation with Dr Laniewski is an educational experience that allows patients to take the next step.
+Any concerns with previous surgeries can be addressed at this time.

 Considerations include your breast’s shape and size, overall skin quality, location of your nipples, and the position of your present implants.
 A breast lift may be recommended as part of the revision surgery in cases where the breasts have drooped.
 Major decisions arising from the consultation include:

 - The choice of implant: saline, silicone, smooth or textured, round or tear-drop

 - Placing the implant using the same scar, or creating a new scar

 - Situating the implant either above or below the muscle, or placed in a neosubpectoral pocket

 You will be able to feel both saline and silicone implants during the consultation, and choose the type that suits you best.
 Situating the implants above or below the muscle can be determined by the present state of tissue caused by previous implants, or malposition that requires the forming of a new pocket for your implant.